Hardin-Jefferson Independent School District: History

 In 2017, the site of the original Henderson Middle School was damaged by flooding from Hurricane Harvey, with the storm causing $30,000,000 in damages.

+Residents of Bevil Oaks repeatedly requested being moved into HJISD for a period until 2018; previously the municipality was in the Beaumont Independent School District.
+BISD agreed to allow Bevil Oaks to move into HJISD, which was scheduled to be effective July 1, 2018.

 As part of a cost-sharing agreement, the Federal Emergency Management Agency and the Army Corps of Engineers awarded the district nearly $27.82 million of federal funds in 2020 to help HJISD replace Henderson Middle School.
 The school district held two bond elections in 2020 to use the funds to build a new Henderson Middle School, as well as to fund other projects.
 Classes had been held in portable buildings.
 Work on the projects began in the summer of 2021.
 In 2023, the board of trustees voted to name the new building Hardin-Jefferson Junior High, saying it was part of aligning the school's name with other schools in the district.
 This was after approximately 60 years of a school being named in honor of former principal J.H.
 Henderson, remembered for his legacy surrounding integration as a Black educator.